Kris-Nale314/better-notes/README.md

 ## 📚 Learn More

-Interested in how Better Notes works under the hood?
+Interested in how `better-notes` works under the hood?
 Check out:
 * [Technical Architecture](docs/betterNotesArch.md) - Deep dive into the agent system
 * [Configuration Guide](docs/betterNotesConfig.md) - How to customize agent behavior

 ## 🤝 Contribution

 Contributions welcome!
-Whether you're interested in AI architecture, UI improvements, or new analysis types, Better Notes provides a foundation for experimentation.
+Whether you're interested in AI architecture, UI improvements, or new analysis types, `better-notes` provides a foundation for experimentation.

 <div align="center">

 ---

-<p>Better Notes is released under the MIT License</p>
+<p>better-notes is released under the MIT License</p>
 <p>Built with 💙 and lots of experimentation</p>

 </div>